 Alternatively, you can sign up for an account with Rakuten, which is another online shopping portal that allows you to earn either cash back or American Express Membership Rewards points (if you have an eligible card like the Amex Gold Card) on your purchases with hundreds of merchants.

 If your family and friends are, shall we say, picky, buying them gift cards is a great way to ensure they get what they want.
 The key here is to get gift cards at a place—like a supermarket or a gas station—where your rewards credit card earns a category bonus.

-So let’s say you have the Blue Cash Preferred® Card from American Express, which earns 6 percent cash back on up to $6,000 in purchases per year at U.S. supermarkets, or the Amex Gold Card, which earns four points per dollar on up to $25,000 in purchases at U.S. supermarkets (then one point per dollar after that).
+So let’s say you have the Blue Cash Preferred® Card from American Express (terms apply) which earns 6 percent cash back on up to $6,000 in purchases per year at U.S. supermarkets, or the Amex Gold Card, which earns four points per dollar on up to $25,000 in purchases at U.S. supermarkets (then one point per dollar after that).
 Head to your favorite grocery store and peruse the gift card options there.
 Perhaps a Starbucks gift card for your favorite caffeine fiend, an iTunes card to put toward entertainment content, or an Uber card to use on takeout orders.
 By charging them to a credit card like the ones above, you can pocket its earning bonus while still giving the recipient money to use at another merchant.
 It’s the best of both worlds.
 That said, gift cards do not always code as category purchases, so do a test case or two before you spend a lot of money this way.

 Finally, if you’re making some larger-than-usual purchases for the lucky loved ones in your life, don’t forget to use a credit card with good purchase protection.
 Purchase protection can help you repair, replace, or receive reimbursement for an item that is damaged or stolen.
 However, the eligible time frames and claim maximums vary a lot from card to card.